nicolas-ivanov/debug_seq2seq/README.md

 # debug seq2seq
 Make [seq2seq for keras](https://github.com/farizrahman4u/seq2seq) work.

+And also give a try to some other implementations of [seq2seq](https://github.com/nicolas-ivanov/nn_chatbot_links).

 The code includes:

 * small dataset of movie scripts to train your models on